xbach/docs/trezor-user/recovery.rst

  - Your filled out TREZOR recovery card
  - A computer with the TREZOR bridge installed

-To start your recovery plug your new TREZOR into your computer and go to |myTrezor|.
+To start your recovery plug your new TREZOR into your computer and go to `TREZOR Wallet <https://wallet.trezor.io>`_.
 You should see a page like this with a TREZOR recovery button:

 .. image:: images/recovery-button.png